hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 Similarly to option 3, the plan modifier functions are easily unit testable, and the `PlanModifier` field easily discoverable on the `schema.Attribute` struct.
 The code is reasonably Go-native.

 This solution aims to improve on the compatibility of option 3 by ensuring that no further fields need be added to `schema.Attribute` in future for the purposes of plan modification.

-If we were to change the fields of `ModifyResourcePlanRequest` to allow access to the full plan, state, and config (so that the result of the modify plan function could depend on the planned value of another attribute, for example), it would come at the cost of verbosity in the user-defined `RequiresIfFunc`, since the user must now retrieve the attribute values from the full `Config` and `State` rather than having them supplied as `attr.Value`s in the function arguments.

 ### 4a. `attr.ValueAs()`